grimme-lab/benchmark-LNCI16/README.md

 This archive contains the xyz structures for the 16 NCI complexes that make up the LNCI16 benchmark set.
-The respective levels of the geometry can be found in the supporting information.
+The respective levels of the geometry can be found in the [publication]( https://doi.org/10.1055/s-0042-1753141) (see the Supplementary Information).
 They are provided in the following way:

 The systems are named according to the provided figure "LNCI16.pdf".